Summary

 application • deep - 5

-What does this chapter reveal about the difference between genuine compassion and performative charity?
+What does Maria Clara's spontaneous generosity teach us about the relationship between genuine compassion and social expectations?

 reflection • deep